Overseas Visitors

 Individuals do not need an ETA if they have either a valid UK visa, existing permission to live, work or study in the UK, or a British or Irish passport.

-Visitors should check before they travel to the UK if they need an ETA and how to apply.
+Visitors should check before they travel to the UK if they need an ETA.

 Check if the visitor requires ATAS clearance before they come to the UK